ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

   the output directory.
 Both .txt and .csv files are created.
 The output directory also has a symbolic link to the top-level stats directory.
 See :doc:`pipelineDiagnostics` for details.
+* *diagnostics/* - this directory is intended to hold plots and other data products that indicate how the processing went.
+The pipeline only produces a few particular types at the moment, but the intention is this will expand with time.
 * *tools/* – utility scripts to show progress and kill all jobs for a given run are placed here.
 See :doc:`pipelineDiagnostics` for details.